adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 Here's a breakdown:

-There are 3 routes to the destinations `10.99.99.0/24` and `192.168.254.0/24` that goes out via the `enp5s0` and `wlo1` interfaces respectively.
+There are 3 routes and 2 default routes.
+The 3 routes target the connected networks (every device on the respective subnets) and the 2 default routes target the remote destinations.
-They are on the same subnet as my device and are directly reachable.
+It's interesting to note that the wifi interface has a higher metric (600) than the ethernet interface (100).
+This means the kernel will prefer using ethernet to reach the destination!

 That's why there's no next hop specified on them as they can be reached in the very next hop.

 For any other destination, the packet will be sent to the default gateway, which is `10.99.99.1` for `enp5s0` and `192.168.254.254` for `wlo1`, via the respective interfaces.